sparkle-project/sparkle-project.github.io/documentation/index.md

 ### 3. Segue for security concerns

 * Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
-* To let Sparkle be sure an update after being downloaded is not corrupted and came from you (instead of a malicious attacker), we recommend:
+* To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:
   * Serving the update over https
   * Code-signing the application via Apple's Developer ID program or with your own certificate
-  * Specifying a [DSA Signature](https://en.wikipedia.org/wiki/Digital_signature) of the SHA-1 hash of the published update archive and including a public DSA key inside your update
+  * Specifying a [DSA signature](https://en.wikipedia.org/wiki/Digital_signature) of the SHA-1 hash of the published update archive and including a public DSA key inside your update

-* While signing your archive using DSA Signatures strengthens your update and may open up to additional features, they are not required to be used if the update is:
+* While signing your archive using DSA signatures strengthens your update and may open up to additional features, they are not required to be used if the update is:
-  * Served over https (serving over http without using DSA Signatures is now deprecated)
+  * Served over https (serving over http without using DSA signatures is now deprecated)
   * Packaged as a regular app (i.e, not a preference pane, plug-in, package installer, or some other type)
   * Distributed without providing binary delta patches for more efficient updates